Searching the Internet

-If you have not already done so, please read the AU Statement on Plagiarism
+If you have not already done so, please read the

 Also ensure that you have read and understood the information provided by your department about plagiarism which is usually located in a student handbook and sometimes in departmental web pages.
 If you are at all unsure, check with your tutor/supervisor

 Ensure that you meet your department’s requirements on bibliographic referencing and citation styles by referring to the advice and guidelines they supply